National Women and Girls HIV/AIDS Awareness Day Fact Sheet

 - Prevent HIV by using a latex condom every time you have sex.

 - If you are HIV-negative and your partner has HIV, talk to a doctor about taking pre-exposure prophylaxis (PrEP), a daily pill that can reduce your risk of getting HIV from sex by more than 90%.
 In 2019, only 10% of women who could benefit from PrEP were prescribed it in the US.3

 - If you are living with HIV, talk to your doctor about ways to stay healthy and take your medication as prescribed to achieve and maintain an undetectable viral load.
 It can help prevent spreading HIV to your sexual partner or if you are pregnant, to your baby.

 - If you think you may have been exposed to HIV, visit a doctor or nurse right away.
 The doctor may decide that you should get post-exposure prophylaxis (PEP).
 PEP is an anti-HIV medicine that you take within 72 hours of possible exposure to HIV to lower your chances of getting HIV.

 - If you are a health care professional, you should know the screening guidelines, talk to patients about their risk, and encourage patients living with HIV to adhere to treatment.

 Who should participate in National Women and Girls HIV/AIDS Awareness Day?

 Any individual or organization can observe National Women and Girls HIV/AIDS Awareness Day.
 OWH invites public and private organizations at the local, state, and national levels to participate.

-You can plan a National Women and Girls HIV/AIDS Awareness Day walk or an HIV testing event; spread the word on Twitter, Facebook, or Tumblr about the day; use the hashtags #NWGHAAD and #BestDefense on social media; and get inspired by our ambassadors.
-You can also share our infocards on Pinterest.
+You can plan a National Women and Girls HIV/AIDS Awareness Day event; spread the word on Twitter, Facebook, Instagram, or Tumblr about the day; and use the hashtag #NWGHAAD on social media.
 Use these materials to get started.